 About

-Interaction designer, educator, equal parts AI evangelist and critic.
-I've been designing for screens since Flash was cool.
-Technically since before it existed, if you count the games I coded on my dad's ZX81 and the stop motion animation I made on 8mm film as a kid.
-The tools have changed, always, but the question hasn't: how do you make something with craft and care that communicates clearly and moves people?
+Interaction designer, film maker, educator, equal parts AI evangelist and critic.
+I've been designing for screens since I was a kid, coding games on my dad's ZX81 with only 1KB of RAM to play with, and making stop-motion animations on 8mm film.
+Now I watch my own kids animate in ProCreate and build worlds in Minecraft while I build apps with Claude and render simulations in Redshift.
+The tools change, but the question doesn't: how do you make something with craft and care that communicates clearly and moves people?

 I'm based in Norwich, where I lead UX Design and Graphic Communication courses at Norwich University of the Arts.
-Outside of that, I take on research and consultancy work, and hang around the leading edge of interaction design and creative software.
-My background is a winding path through motion design, video direction, sound design, animation, web design, and UX.
+Outside of that, I take on design, research, and consultancy work, and hang around the leading edge of creative technology.
+My background is a winding path through motion graphics, video direction, sound design, web design, and UX.
 Which makes me hard to summarise, but useful in a room where disciplines collide.

 Practice

 Outside education, I've worked as a UX and media consultant, web designer, video director, animator, graphic designer, and sound designer.
 I created content for Channelflip Media shows David Mitchell's Soapbox for The Guardian Online and Harry Hill's Little Internet Show, and made a movie mashup film series, Multimash, for their Warwick Davis -helmed YouTube channel The Multiverse.
 I've directed short films that screened at international festivals and featured in the British Animation Awards touring programme.
-I contributed post-production to Ceiren Bell's The Demon's Head, an animated short film nominated for a BAFTA Children's Award - although Luke Pearson's amazing Hilda series pipped us to the win on that one, which is absolutely fair enough, and being in the same shortlist as Gumball and Dangermouse was unreal.
+I contributed post-production to Ceiren Bell's The Demon's Head, an animated short film nominated for a BAFTA Children's Award - although Luke Pearson's amazing Hilda series pipped us to the win on that one, which is absolutely fair enough.
+Having work in the same shortlist as Hilda, Gumball, and Dangermouse was unreal.

-Before teaching at Norwich, I was a Technical Adviser at Goldsmiths, University of London, supporting animation and interaction design projects with students on BA Media & Communication, MA Digital Media, and MA Photography.
-A highlight was kitting out the stop motion studios with classic 70s Nikon lenses acquired from the set of Wes Anderson's movie Isle of Dogs.
+Before Norwich, I was a Technical Adviser at Goldsmiths, University of London, supporting animation and interaction design projects with students on BA Media & Communication, MA Digital Media, and MA Photography.
+A highlight was kitting out the stop motion studios with classic 70s Nikon lenses I acquired from the set of Wes Anderson's stop motion classic Isle of Dogs.
+One of the students I taught there now runs the UX team at Jones Knowles Ritchie, and has just taken on a UX graduate from Norwich.
+Those moments are the best.

-More recently I've been working with filmmaker Antony Barkworth-Knight on research for AI-driven immersive video projects Stable Visions and The Light — 360-degree video works designed for the 10m LED volume at NUA's Immersive Visualisation and Simulation Lab.
+More recently I've been working with filmmaker Antony Barkworth-Knight on research for AI-driven immersive video project Stable Visions, a 360-degree video work designed for the 10m LED volume at Norwich's Immersive Visualisation and Simulation Lab.
+We just finished an explainer promo film for a presentation at SXSW for Moth, who are leading quantum computing for the creative industries.

 If it's interactive or moves on a screen, I'm up for designing it.
-Currently mild-melding with Claude Code, dabbling with MCP servers, and falling in love with Rive.
+Currently mind-melding with Claude Code, hooking up MCP servers, and falling in love with Rive and Cavalry.

 Education and Leadership